Table of Contents

 - Using Network Monitoring Agents in key network locations

-- Simulate network traffic with synthetic traffic
+- Simulate network traffic with synthetic traffic and synthetic testing

 - Sending packets every 500ms the round trip time it takes for data to travel